Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 SAMPLE COLLECTION, HANDLING AND SHIPMENT

-3. Obtain specimen, referring to directions listed below.
+3. For collection of specimens, refer to directions listed below.

 4. Label each container with a unique patient identifier, name, and collection date to match the requisition form.
-Make sure cap is on container tightly and bagged separately.
+Make sure the cap is on the container tightly and each specimen is bagged separately.

 5. Place the specimen and requisition form if needed in the biohazard bag to transport to the laboratory.
 Be sure specimen is sealed inside double bag, and form is inserted into outer pocket, separated from the specimen itself.
 Transport to lab using courier system.
 DO NOT mail.